 There are many seemingly silly and impossible interview questions.
+Most employers don’t go down this route but some do!
 Here are some legendary Google interview questions while The Balance has written a blog on how to answer weird questions.
 From critical thinking to personality test type questions this category of interview questions is designed to see if you can think on your feet and to observe ‘how’ you think.

 Question 22: Do you have any questions for us?

 “No” is definitely the wrong answer here!
 If a candidate has no questions at all it would really send alarm bells ringing, suggesting they are either not very interested in the role or so desperate to move that they don’t care much about where they go.
 The only caveat would be that if you know the meeting has overrun and the interviewer is looking at their watch, perhaps then the answer should be “well yes I have several things I was hoping to find out but do you have time?”.
 This would suggest tact and emotional intelligence and be a huge relief to the interviewer!

 It is sensible to prepare some questions in advance that are specific to the role.
 If the company is small/new then questions about the overall company and its strategy are good.
 You should avoid asking questions that might suggest a lack of research.

 Consider questions around team dynamics, ethos and the job practicalities.
 For instance, if you are not able to travel internationally and the role requires international travel.
 It’s better to find out sooner rather than later

 Good options might be to ask how success will be measured, or expectations in the first 30/60/90 days in the role.
 The Muse has a list of 51 interview questions you might wish to consider but I suggest actually asking no more than three!
 The best questions are of course those you are genuinely interested to find out and these might occur to you through the interview rather than be prepared in advance.

 If you’re really stumped, questions around the next steps and process are always a safe bet.